The “Trump Bump” In Reverse

 Delayed initiatives — or ones that are being reconsidered altogether — have investors saying, “Tell me again why rates should go higher.”

 The Wall Street Journal report, released last week, correlates with significant improvements in mortgage rates since then.
 It seems the White House is warming up to the idea of low rates, and that could benefit consumers.

-At a historical perspective, any rate in the 4% range is "very good".
-Thirty-year mortgage rates have averaged more than 8% over the 45 years that Freddie Mac has been tracking them.Click to see today's rates (Sep 25th, 2017)
+At a historical perspective, any rate in the 4% range is “very good”.
+Thirty-year mortgage rates have averaged more than 8% over the 45 years that Freddie Mac has been tracking them.Verify your new rate (Sep 22nd, 2019)